nghttp2/nghttp2/README.rst

 By default, it uses SSL/TLS connection.
 Use ``--no-tls`` option to disable it.

-``nghttpd`` only accepts HTTP/2 connections via NPN/ALPN or direct HTTP/2 connections.
+``nghttpd`` only accepts HTTP/2 connections via ALPN or direct HTTP/2 connections.
 No HTTP Upgrade is supported.

 The ``-p`` option allows users to configure server push.